My business is Franchises. Ratings. Success stories. Ideas. Work and education

 ) significantly expanded the range of products for customers.

-In the West, marketing emerged in the mid-19th century.
-The first to point out that marketing should become the central function of an enterprise, and the creation of a circle of consumers - the special work of a manager, was Cyrus McCormick.
-And although he is better known as the designer of the first combine, nevertheless, it was he who created such areas of modern marketing as market research and analysis, principles of pricing policy and service.
-All this led to the prosperity of his company, International Harvester.
+In the West, marketing arose in the middle of the 19th century.
+Cyrus McCormick was the first to point out that marketing should be the central function of the enterprise, and the creation of a circle of consumers a special job of the manager, was Cyrus McCormick.
+And although he is better known as the designer of the first combine, nevertheless, it was he who created such areas of modern marketing as market research and analysis, pricing principles and after-sales service.
+All this led to the prosperity of his company "International Harvester".

 American Marketing Association (AMA);